August 11, 2006

 Mexican oregano

-non-reactive pot with 1 t salt for each 4 cups of brine.
-Bring to a boil and cook veggies for 1 to 3 minutes (more time for whole chiles, less for sliced).
+Cut slices of onion, garlic and carrot.
+Chiles can be left whole with stems, or seeded and sliced.
+Mix vinegar and water in equal parts, making enough to easily cover chiles.
+Put solution in a non-reactive pot with 1 teaspoon salt for each cup of solution.
+Bring this brine to a boil and cook veggies for 1 to 3 minutes (more time for whole chiles, less for sliced).
 Do not let chiles get soft!
 Remove from heat and let cool.
 Put in jars, making sure the chiles stay submerged in brine, and refrigerate.
-They with keep up to a year.
+They will keep up to a year.